joebew42/study-path/readme.md

 - Read [YAGNI](https://martinfowler.com/bliki/Yagni.html)
 - Watch [SOLID for functional programming](https://www.youtube.com/watch?v=rmftOs2BzgU) (a case study of SOLID principles applied in Elixir)

-## Session 2: Test-Driven Development
+## 🔴🟢🔵 Session 2: Test-Driven Design (TDD)

+_Learn how tests can help to drive the design of your code, how tests can lead to a better feedback loop, and less code!
+A key skill in modern development workflows._

 - Read [TDD by example](http://www.amazon.com/Test-Driven-Development-By-Example/dp/0321146530)
   - Study the `Part I: The Money Example`